 Drugs that target the HER2/neu protein

-Trastuzumab (Herceptin): Trastuzumab is a type of drug known as a monoclonal antibody, a man-made version of a very specific immune system protein.
-It attaches to a growth-promoting protein, HER2/neu (or just HER2), which is present in larger than normal amounts on the surface of the breast cancer cells in some patients.
-Breast cancers with too much of this protein tend to grow and spread more aggressively.
-Trastuzumab can help slow this growth and may also stimulate the immune system to more effectively attack the cancer.
+Trastuzumab (Herceptin): Trastuzumab is a monoclonal antibody, a man-made version of a very specific immune system protein.
+It attaches to HER2 and can help slow the growth of cancers that are HER2 positive.
+Trastuzumab may also stimulate the immune system to more effectively attack the cancer.

-Trastuzumab is given as an injection into a vein (IV), usually once a week or at a larger dosage once every 3 weeks.
-The optimal length of time to give it is not yet known, but it is often given for up to a year.
+Trastuzumab is injected into a vein (IV), usually once a week or at a larger dosage once every 3 weeks.

 Trastuzumab is also used to treat HER2-positive advanced breast cancers that return after chemo or continue to grow during chemo.
-Treatment that combines trastuzumab with chemo may be more effective than chemo alone in some patients.
-If a cancer gets worse while on trastuzumab and chemo, often the trastuzumab is continued and the chemo is changed.
+Often, trastuzumab is combined with chemo.
+If the cancer gets worse while on trastuzumab and chemo, often the trastuzumab is continued and the chemo is changed.

 Compared with chemo drugs, the side effects of trastuzumab are relatively mild.
 These occur rarely and may include fever and chills, weakness, nausea, vomiting, cough, diarrhea, and headache.
 These side effects are less common after the first dose.

-A more serious potential side effect is heart damage leading to a problem called congestive heart failure.
+A more serious potential side effect is heart damage that can lead to a problem called congestive heart failure.
 For most (but not all) people, this effect is temporary and improves when the drug is stopped.
-The risk of heart problems is higher when trastuzumab is given with certain chemo drugs such as doxorubicin (Adriamycin) or epirubicin (Ellence).
-For this reason heart function is checked regularly during treatment with trastuzumab.
-Major symptoms are leg swelling, shortness of breath, and severe fatigue.
+The risk of heart problems is higher when trastuzumab is given with chemo drugs that also cause heart damage such as doxorubicin (Adriamycin) or epirubicin (Ellence).
+Because this drug can cause heart damage, your heart function will be checked before treatment with a test like an echocardiogram or a MUGA.
+It will be checked again every few months during treatment with trastuzumab.
+Major symptoms of congestive heart failure are leg swelling, shortness of breath, and severe fatigue.
 People having these symptoms should call their doctor right away.

-Pertuzumab (Perjeta™): Like trastuzumab, pertuzumab is a monoclonal antibody that attaches to the HER2 protein.
+Pertuzumab (Perjeta®): Like trastuzumab, pertuzumab is a monoclonal antibody that attaches to the HER2 protein.
 It seems to target a different part of the protein than trastuzumab does.
-This drug is used to treat advanced breast cancer.
-When given along with docetaxel (Taxotere) and trastuzumab to patients who have not yet received chemo for their advanced breast cancer, it has been shown to cause tumors to shrink or stop growing for about 6 months longer than giving docetaxel and trastuzumab alone.
+This drug can be used along with docetaxel (Taxotere) and trastuzumab to treat patients with advanced breast cancer.
+This 3 drug combination can also be used to treat earlier-stage breast cancers before surgery (as neoadjuvant therapy).

-Lapatinib (Tykerb): Lapatinib is another drug that targets the HER2 protein.
-This drug is given as a pill, most often along with the chemo drug capecitabine (Xeloda).
+Lapatinib (Tykerb®): Lapatinib is another drug that targets the HER2 protein.
+This drug is taken as a pill, most often along with the chemo drug capecitabine (Xeloda).
 It is used to treat advanced, HER2-positive breast cancer that is no longer helped by chemotherapy and trastuzumab.
-It is also being studied as an adjuvant therapy in HER2-positive patients, but at this time is only used for advanced breast cancer.
-It is often given with chemo, but may be given alone or with trastuzumab.
+It is usually given with chemo.

 The most common side effects with this drug include diarrhea, rash, and hand-foot syndrome (hand-foot syndrome was discussed in the section “Chemotherapy for breast cancer in men”).
 Diarrhea is a common side effect and can be severe, so it is very important to let your health care team know about any changes in bowel habits as soon as they happen.
 In rare cases lapatinib may cause liver problems or a decrease in heart function (that can lead to shortness of breath), but this seems to go away once treatment is finished.